kelvinthuo999/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor        -       Runs the source file through the preprocessor only\n.
-1-compiler            -       File through the compiler\n
-2-assembler           -       passing the file through assembler 3-name                -       making an executable file
-4-puts.c              -       using the puts functions
+0-preprocessor        -       Runs the source file through the preprocessor only 1-compiler            -       File through the compiler 2-assembler           -       passing the file through assembler 3-name                -       making an executable file 4-puts.c              -       using the puts functions